elizavetasemenova/prob-epi/999_acknowledgements.md

 # Acknowledgements, links and literature

 ## Acknowledgements and links
-- AIMS and Ulrich personally for the invitation
+- AIMS and Ulrich personally for the invitation.
+Being invited to teach at AIMS is a privelege, and I appreciate it a lot.
 - [Machine Learning and Global Health](mlgh.net/people) network for many things, but in  particular for the (virtual, at the time) space where I learnt Numpyro through a reading group together with some MLGH members: Swapnil Mishra, Iwona Hawryluk, Tim Wolock, Theo Rashid, Giovanni Charles
 - [Deep Learning Indaba](https://deeplearningindaba.com/) for showing me how much ML enthisuams there is on the African continent and making me want to contribute
 - Co-authors of the paper [Bayesian workflow for disease transmission modeling in Stan](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.9164) and all particiapnts of the regular Thursday Stan call which enabled me to co-author